 When any of the above items fall from the bed of a truck, the associated injuries and property damages are typically very severe.
 Even worse, when these items fall while the commercial vehicle is traveling on a highway, the level of severity is increased further.
-If you or a loved one are traveling on the Connecticut roads and highways behind a large commercial truck, it is imperative to keep a safe distance between your vehicle and the truck.
+If you or a loved one is traveling on the Connecticut roads and highways behind a large commercial truck, it is imperative to keep a safe distance between your vehicle and the truck.

-Federal Regulations for Commercial Trucks
+Federal Regulations For Commercial Trucks

 The Federal Motor Carrier Safety Administration (FMCSA) is responsible for carrying out and overseeing the rules and regulations regarding commercial vehicles in the United States.
 Even more specifically, the FMCSA administers specific regulations regarding proper methods of cargo loading.
-The General Cargo Securement Requirements, which outline details regarding requirements of truckers and truck companies, makes it clear that truckers are responsible for handling both the strength and capacity of loads in order to safely navigate the roads.
+The General Cargo Securement Requirements, which outline details regarding requirements of truckers and truck companies, make it clear that truckers are responsible for handling both the strength and capacity of loads in order to safely navigate the roads.

-The FMCSA requirements also maintain that these truckers must always keep their vehicle in “satisfactory” condition, in addition the securing proper loads prior to travel.
+The FMCSA requirements also maintain that these truckers must always keep their vehicle in “satisfactory” condition, in addition to securing proper loads prior to travel.
 If you or a loved one has suffered any kind of injuries following an accident with a large truck, you may be entitled to compensation if incorrectly secured cargo was responsible for the crash.
 Our Connecticut truck collisions lawyers are dedicated to holding these truckers accountable for the damages that they cause to innocent individuals.

-Contact a Hartford Truck Accident Attorney Today
+Contact A Hartford Truck Accident Attorney Today